karlbuscheck/micdrop-notebooklm-gpt/README.md

-# MicDrop -- a A Mini NotebookLM Powered by GPT
+# MicDrop -- A Mini NotebookLM Powered by GPT

 Meet **MicDrop** -- a mini NotebookLM that turns your short text documents into intuitive, conversational podcasts.